How We Fund

 What organizations are eligible to apply for bi3 grants?

-bi3 awards grants to 501(c)(3) not-for-profit organizations, located in the Greater Cincinnati area, which includes Hamilton, Butler, Clermont and Warren Counties in Ohio; Campbell, Boone and Kenton Counties in Kentucky; and Dearborn County in Indiana.
+bi3 awards grants to 501(c)(3) not-for-profit organizations, located in the Greater Cincinnati area, which includes Hamilton, Butler, Clermont, Highland and Warren Counties in Ohio; Campbell, Boone and Kenton Counties in Kentucky; and Dearborn County in Indiana.

 How will bi3 define success?

-Success relates to sustainable systems and/or cultural change that align with the Triple Aim – better care, better health, and lower cost.
+Success relates to sustainable systems and/or cultural change that lead to reduced health disparities and improved health.

 What is the relationship between bi3, Bethesda Inc. and Bethesda Foundation?

-bi3 is Bethesda Inc.’s forward-looking grantmaking initiative to transform health in Greater Cincinnati.
+bi3 is Bethesda Inc.’s forward-looking philanthropic initiative to transform health in Greater Cincinnati.